open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - `IsMatch("string", ".*ring")`

-### ParseToMap
+### ParseJSON

-`ParseToMap(target, inputFormat)`
+`ParseJSON(target)`

-The `ParseToMap` factory function returns a `pcommon.Map` struct that is a result of parsing the target string using the specified format.
+The `ParseJSON` factory function returns a `pcommon.Map` struct that is a result of parsing the target string as JSON

-`target` is a Getter that returns a string.  `inputFormat` is a string that specifies what format to use when parsing.
-Valid values for `inputFormat` are: `json`.
+`target` is a Getter that returns a string.
+This string should be in json format.

-If `json` is used the target is unmarshalled using [jsoniter](https://github.com/json-iterator/go).
+Unmarshalling is done using [jsoniter](https://github.com/json-iterator/go).
 Each JSON type is converted into a `pdata.Value` using the following map:

 ```
 JSON boolean -> bool